By-Law Enforcement and Other Regulatory Officers, n.e.c. (6463)

 The following characteristics concern the occupation of

-Parking control officers enforce parking control by-laws of provincial and municipal governments.
+Taxi inspectors enforce by-laws and regulations of provincial and municipal governments.

 Note: The codes in brackets and under the Aptitudes heading are for career development specialists.
 Under the Interests heading, the code is in upper or lower case letters depending on the degree of importance.